 That’s only possible if you segment your audience into different groups.
 Once that is done, you can easily tailor your content to suit the likes and interests of each segment.

-You should also adopt different servicing strategies based on segmentation to increase customer retention.
+You should also adopt different servicing strategies based on segmentation to increase customer retention and improve email deliverability.

 If your email contains localized messages, it is best to segment your target audience by their geographic location.